 Doing nothing often denotes laziness, but when it comes to your investment strategy, doing nothing is often the smartest move you can make.

-Right now the market is experiencing increased volatility and taking investors on a frenzied ride.
-And it might be tempting you to sell.
-But let’s look at a recent period of volatility for some context and see why it’s better to focus on the long-term, and instead, do nothing.
+Historically, the market has experienced periods of increased volatility, most recently during the Covid-19 crisis when investors got taken on a frenzied ride.
+And though it might be tempting for you to sell during those times, let’s look at a period of volatility – one that occurred long before anyone had ever heard the term Covid – for some context and see why it’s better to focus on the long term, and instead, do nothing.

 On Jan.
-26 of this year, the Dow reached a new record high of 26,617, but then one week later, on Feb.
-2, it took a 666-point dive, losing 2.5 percent of its value.
+26, 2018, the Dow Jones Industrial Average reached a new record high of 26,617, but then one week later, on Feb.
+2, it took a 666-point dive, losing 2.5% of its value.
 The following Monday, Feb.
-5, the Dow continued to decline and experienced its largest one-day point drop in history — 1,175 points, or 4.6 percent.
+5, the Dow continued to decline and experienced its largest one-day point drop in history – 1,175 points, or 4.6%.

 On Tuesday, Feb.
 6, the Dow regained almost half of its losses from the previous day and closed up 567 points, and on Wednesday, Feb.
 7, the Dow only lost 19 points.
 But Thursday, Feb.
-8, brought another big drop of 1,033 points, or 4.1 percent.
+8, brought another big drop of 1,033 points, or 4.1%.
 On Friday, Feb.
-9, the Dow returned to positive territory and gained 330 points, or 1.4 percent.
+9, the Dow returned to positive territory and gained 330 points, or 1.4%.

 Those who were glued to CNBC all day, or tracked the market’s valuation in real time on their smartphones, were probably having panic attacks.
 Stress levels must have skyrocketed.